firefly-iii/docs/docs/docs/csv/usage/roles.md

 ## Column and example data

-You can see what kind of data Firefly III has found in your CSV file for each column.
+You can see what kind of data the CSV importer has found in your CSV file for each column.

 ## Map data?